raspberrypilearning/generic-python-finding-substrings/en/step_1.md

-Imagine you have a string like "Programming with Python is awesome!", and you want to find out whether it has the word "with" in the string.
+Imagine you have a string like "Programming with Python is awesome", and you want to find out whether it contains the word "with".
 How could you go about finding out?

 *[string]: A sequence of characters